Vasilevskiy, Lightning beat Panthers 4-0 to advance - News Break

 In a familiar looking play, Nikita Kucherov fed the puck up high to Victor Hedman who one-touched a pass over to Stamkos at the left circle for a one-timer at 13:27 of the second period.

-“We came in confident,’’ Stamkos said.
-“We know how to win in these situations.
-We fed off an amazing crowd, and we got the job done.
-It was almost just a clinical game in terms of executing the game plan.
-It was fun to be part of.’’

-Point put it away at 14:36 of the third, dancing around MacKenzie Weegar down low and drawing Knight to the ice before tucking the puck around the goaltenders left pad, putting the final touches on a Lightning victory that stood out for all the ways a team with championship pedigree performing in all the small details that often lead to the final result.
+Point put it away at 14:36 of the third, dancing around MacKenzie Weegar down low and drawing Knight to the ice before tucking the puck around the goaltenders left pad.

-“That’s what it takes to win,’’ Cooper said.
-“Because of the effort, and the energy, it’s draining what you go through, the war of attrition.
-And in the end, it’s the compete level that gets you there.
-And you can’t let it go because if you get out-willed in a game, you’re probably not going to win.
-Our boys would not let that happen tonight.’’

 GOODROW GOOD TO GO